marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part2.md

 ## Start the Application

 When you start your application now, you should see something like the screenshot at the beginning of this blog post.

 Congratulations!

+*Note: The labels will not update when a person is selected, yet.
+We will program user interactions in the next part of the tutorial.*

 ### What's Next?